The views expressed by the host on this program, documented to be almost always right, 99.1% of the time.

 They don't care about us.

-Our children, we lost that was their college funds.
+Our children, we lost, that was their college funds.

 We had been responsible from the day we got out of college and put money aside every year.

-Yeah, you have you have to understand that that in the world of Barack Obama and Jeremiah Wright, uh Bill Ayers and Valerie Jarrett, Ram Emanuel, his support staff.
+You have to understand that in the world of Barack Obama and Jeremiah Wright, Bill Ayers and Valerie Jarrett, Rahm Emanuel, his support staff, the plight that you've just described for yourself is exactly what they want to hear.

-I want to hear you suffer because in their world, you are responsible for all the other suffering around the country and around the world because you and your husband happened to achieve more than your fair share, and doing so took money out of the pockets of the rightful owners of the nation's wealth, and we're going to return it to them.
+They want to hear you suffer because in their world, you are responsible for all the other suffering around the country and around the world because you and your husband happened to achieve more than your fair share.

 And that means your assets become worthless, your work becomes worthless, and you join everybody else in being destitute.